matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 Certainly today, this is a really entrenched model.
 It does not matter which language you are using.
-Everybody has different languages that are groovy and whatnot.
-Scala and Java and people use C# and they love the differences between these languages.
+Everybody has different
+languages: Groovy, and whatnot, Scala, and Java, and people use C#, and they love the differences between these languages.
 And I want you to focus on the _similarities_ between these languages, which is they are all single-dispatch, stateful, object-oriented languages.

-And they have a lot of the same kinds of things in classes, some notion of classes, inheritance.
+And they have a lot of the same kinds of things: some notion of classes, inheritance.
 Fields are an interesting concept.
-Methods are more interesting and we will talk about them later.
+Methods are more interesting, and we will talk about them later.
 They are all garbage collected, and they have a heritage that goes back to languages like Smalltalk.